-Antiques can also be found downtown along rue Sherbrooke near the Musée des Beaux-Arts, on the little side streets near the museum, in the Village on and around rue Amherst, and in the Mile End (Phil'Z 20th Century Design or Style Labo), or along boul.
+Antiques can also be found downtown along rue Sherbrooke near the Musée des Beaux-Arts, on the little side streets near the museum, in the Village on and around rue Atateken (formerly rue Amherst), and in the Mile End (Phil'Z 20th Century Design or Style Labo), or along boul.
 St-Laurent where you can also find many boutiques that sell new furniture and home decor accessories.

 Arts, Crafts & Galleries

 Some of Montréal's best crafts stores are in museums.